anubhavpgit/anubhavpgit.github.io/content/posts/ferryman.md

 In our original example, the semantic analyzer would check that the `printf` function is declared in the `stdio.h` header file and that it is called with the correct number of arguments.
 If any semantic errors are found, the compiler reports them to the user.

-in the `printf("Hello, World!\n")` statement, the semantic analyzer checks that the `printf` function is called with a string argument.
+In the `printf("Hello, World!\n")` statement, the semantic analyzer checks that the `printf` function is called with a string argument.
 If the argument is not a string, it raises an error.

 Two specific functions handle this case: